opendatasoft/ods-documentation/source/sourcing_and_processing_data/processors/join_dataset.rst

 .. admonition:: Limitation
    :class: important

    By default, the Join dataset processor can only be used with remote datasets that have fewer than 100,000 records.
+In addition to that, when applying a join dataset processor to a scheduled dataset, the join is only reapplied when the resource has changed.
+That means that the join dataset processor will not be re-applied even if the joined dataset has changed if there was no change in the joining dataset resources.

 Setting the processor
 ---------------------